le0nxD/le0nxD/README.md

 <details>
   <summary>🧠 Fun fact about me</summary>
-  I once fixed a bug by accident and now I'm afraid to touch the code again.
+  I once fixed a bug without knowing how, and now I’m too scared to touch that part of the code ever again.
 </details>